Miami, United States of America - Things to Do in Miami

 Top Things to Do in Miami

-Cruise the crystal-clear waters of Biscayne Bay to see Miami's stunning skyline from the water while passing by exclusive Star Island and other celebrity mansions.
-These tours often include commentary about Miami's maritime history, architecture, and famous residents both past and present.
+Cruise the crystal-clear waters of Biscayne Bay to see Miami's stunning skyline from the water and get up-close views of the exclusive Star Island and other celebrity homes.
+These tours often include stops at sandbars and opportunities for swimming or snorkeling.
+Sunset cruises offer particularly spectacular views with the city lights beginning to twinkle.

 Getting There